aguiarjv/django-flix-api/README.md

 # Django Flix API

-This project is a REST API built with Django and Django Rest Framework.
+This project is a RESTful API built with Django and Django Rest Framework.
 The user is able to manage movies, genres, actors and reviews.
 Every action will be saved into a Postgres database running in a docker container connected to the Django application.

 ## Table of Contents
 - [Features](#features)